Broadway (Nashville, Tennessee): Shopping

 The Lower Broadway area has various souvenir and specialty – many western-themed – shops along both sides of the road.
 Additionally, some of the bars and attractions have their own gift shops, such as Legend's Gift Shop inside Legend's Corner.

 Ernest Tubb Record Shop: Founded in 1947 by Ernest Tubb, the "Texas Troubadour", this historic shop is the broadcast site of the Midnight Jamboree on WSM 650 AM.
 Autographed photos line the walls, and records, sheet music, and memorabilia line the shelves.

 Savannah's Candy Kitchen of Nashville: This sweet shop makes and serves everything from chocolate candies to homemade ice cream and candy apples.

-Cotton Eye Joe's Gift Shop: This shop sells typical souvenirs like T-shirts as well as western-themed items.

 Lower Broadway has several boot stores within a few blocks, including: